Jurfest/videogame-tracker/README.md

   <li>
     <p>
     Session Storage for user login was not implemetend.
-    For that reason reloading the page will cause the user to be logged out
+    For that reason reloading the page will cause the user to be logged out.
     <p>
   </li>
 </ul>